 - Diane Dagefoerde, Deputy Chief Information Officer

 - Bob Corbin, Senior Director, Infrastructure Services

-- Jason Haskins, Associate Director, Relationship Management
+- Jason Haskins, Director of MITS and Relationship Management

 TRANSFORMATION TASK FORCE

 - Jim Metzger, Chair, Department of Horticulture and Crop Science